Orthospinology is a subspecialty of chiropractic healthcare targeted to the upper cervical spine.

 8. Autism spectrum disorder

-The Orthospinology Sub-Specialty of Chiropractic
+Orthospinology as a Subspecialty of Chiropractic

-It takes many hours of additional education and certification before a chiropractor understands the complex structure and biomechanics of the upper cervical spine and is qualified to practice orthospinology.
+Orthospinology is a subspecialty of the chiropractic profession.
+It takes many credit hours of additional education and certification before a chiropractor understands the complex structure and biomechanics of the upper cervical spine and is qualified to practice this subspecialty.

+The Society of Chiropractic Orthospinology is a non-profit organization that trains chiropractors in orthospinology.
 They provide orthospinology training through various seminars and workshops and offer testing for certification as an Advanced Graduate of Orthospinology.

 Orthospinology in the Denver, CO Area